 Successfully implementing an automatic label application solution in your lab requires the right equipment and resources.
 If you are in need of a high-volume, walk-away system—consider the FLEX Tube Pro automated tube and vial labeler.
-This system is engineered by Nautilus—sold and serviced by Computype.
+The system is the result of a dual effort between Computype and our partners in the automation engineering space--but sold and serviced exclusively by Computype.
 If you are still determining what level of automation is best for your environment take a moment to consider these factors, but for now let’s breakdown the FLEX Tube Pro.

 FLEX Tube Pro At a Glance